ZakSingh/neural-positional-compression/Documentation/Research_Docs/Implicit Neural Representations for Image Compression.md

   - Afterwards they do Quantization Aware Training using the Straight Through Estimator for gradient computation.
 - **Important:**  Entropy Coding:
   - They do not give the exact algorithm they use, they merely mention it is a "binarized arithmetic coding algorithm to losslessly compress the quantized weights"
-  - Based on google search it is probably similar to [DeepCABAC](https://github.com/fraunhoferhhi/DeepCABAC) or
+  - Based on google search it is probably similar to [DeepCABAC](https://github.com/fraunhoferhhi/DeepCABAC)
 - The authors find that improving training time is a major component in making implicit neural representations viable, improve training and inference time by using **TinyCUDA**, potentially in conjunction with their methods.
 - Updates require less storage than a full weight tensor, if we break up a video into chunks we can keep the same architecture and just send the diff---influenced by sec.3.3.2
 - **Important:** Parameter Values For different datasets and resolutions: